 Directive (EU) 2017/2399 of the European Parliament and of the Council of 12 December 2017 (regarding the ranking of unsecured debt instruments in insolvency hierarchy), which amended BRRD, was implemented in Portugal through Law No. 23/2019, of 13 March 2019, creating a new asset class of "non-preferred" senior debt that ranks in insolvency above own-funds instruments and subordinated liabilities that do not qualify as own funds, but below other senior liabilities.
 Further, it confers a preferential claim to generally all deposits vis-à-vis unsecured senior debt.
-Additionally, under the final rules to be implemented following the European Commission's recent proposal to adjust and further strengthen the existing EU bank crisis management and deposit insurance (CMDI) framework, the ranking in insolvency of depositors may be further changed or enhanced.
+Additionally, under the final rules to be implemented following the European Commission's proposal to adjust and further strengthen the existing EU CMDI framework, the ranking in insolvency of depositors may be further changed or enhanced.

-The banking package approved by the Council in May 2019 implemented further material elements of the Basel III framework (Basel IV) by the way of amendments to the CRR, CRD, the BRRD and the SSM Regulation.
+The banking package approved by the Council in May 2019 implemented some material elements of the Basel III framework (Basel IV) by the way of amendments to the CRR, CRD, the BRRD and the SSM Regulation.